dportik/SuperCRUNCH/docs/Analysis_Overview.md

 Draco cristatellus
 ```

-Then the species list will be populated and the subspecies list will be empty:
+If only binomial names are present, then the resulting species list will be populated and the resulting subspecies list will be empty:

 `species = [Draco beccarii, Draco biaro, Draco bimaculatus, Draco blanfordii, Draco boschmai, Draco bourouniensis, Draco cornutus, Draco cristatellus]`

 `subspecies = []`

-If this happens then the `--no_subspecies` flag will have no effect on the analysis.
+In this example the `--no_subspecies` flag will have no effect on the analysis.
 That is, even is the `--no_subspecies` flag is omitted, there aren't any subspecies to reference and the only possible outcome is to find species names.

-There are also some special cases depending on the taxon list and sequence set.
+There are also some special cases depending on combinations of the taxon list and sequence set.

 Given the following taxon list: